-My Business speaks with two successful SMEs about how they begun their businesses and how they have stayed relevant for years and even generations.
+My Business speaks with two successful SMEs about how they began their businesses and what strategies they have employed to stay relevant for years and even generations.

 “At the end of the day, the products and services are not that different across the industry – what people look for is customer service with honesty,” explains Nigel Malcolm, the founder of vehicle fleet management company Fleetcare.